-According to the journal Business Insurance, language barriers increase risks and hazards on construction sites — thus making injuries and deaths more likely.
+According to the journal Business Insurance, language barriers increase risks and hazards on construction sites — thus making workplace injuries and deaths more likely.
 Consider the following reasons why a workplace with multiple languages may make staff more susceptible to injuries.

 Difficulty understanding training

 In some cases, it is a struggle for workers who speak multiple languages to understand the training that is presented to them.
 If you have a workplace staffed with employees who speak a variety of languages, presenting training in only one language creates some obvious problems, too.
 It is important to consider how safety training is presented and ensure that all employees can understand it.